icesi-ops/sd-exam1/commands.md

 # BACK

-The first docker container we are going to deploy is the back end app where the app saves the images and stores them in a share volume with a samba container.
+The first docker container we are going to deploy is the back end app where the app saves the images and stores them in a share volume with a samba container, that is the reason why you have to also install samba package in the container, this change is done in the Dockerfile.

 Remeber to execute the docker build command insed the back folder.